voiio/voiio.github.io/product_development.md

 ### Platform announcement Slack channel

 Product, Design, Engineering, and Content team members post every change to go live on the platform into the Slack channel [#platform-announcements](https://voiio.slack.com/archives/C02BXK6R16V).
-This channel serves as a changelog for all employees and should include ever change the platform's experience, e.g.
+This channel serves as a changelog for all employees and should include every change to the platform's experience, e.g.

 * new features,
 * bug fixes,